2lineok/Neural-Network-combination/README.md

 YOLO is a deep learning-based object detection model that can identify and locate objects within an image in a single forward pass through the network.
 Unlike traditional object detection methods that use a two-step approach (first generating region proposals and then classifying them), YOLO frames object detection as a single regression problem.
 This allows it to predict bounding boxes and class probabilities directly from full images with a single neural network evaluation, making it much faster than previous approaches.

+If we have input as image the output is both localization and classification of multiple objects within an image.
+YOLO achieves this by dividing the image into a grid and predicting bounding boxes and class labels for each grid cell.
+If multiple objects are present, YOLO predicts multiple bounding boxes and classifies each one.
+Thus, classification in YOLO is one part of the broader object detection task.